collabora/obs-gitlab-runner/README.md

 ##### `--ignore-missing-build-info`

 Don't return an error if the build info file is missing; instead, do nothing.
-This is primarily useful if `cleanup` is used inside of `after_script`, as it's possible for the command generating the build info to fail before the build info is written.
+This is primarily useful if `prune` is used inside of `after_script`, as it's possible for the command generating the build info to fail before the build info is written.

 ##### `--only-if-job-unsuccessful`

-Only run cleanup if a previous command in the same job failed.
-This is primarily useful if `cleanup` is used inside of `after_script`, to only remove the branched project/package if e.g. the upload failed.
+Only run the prune if a previous command in the same job failed.
+This is primarily useful if `prune` is used inside of `after_script`, to only remove the branched project/package if e.g. the upload failed.

 ## Deployment